How does reading aloud help students to develop literacy skills?

-Fast ForWord, a reading and language solution founded on the science of reading, is the only software to include Reading Assistant Plus™️, a guided reading tool that uses patented speech recognition technology to deliver real-time feedback.
-Unlike other digital reading resources that only allow learners to record themselves, Reading Assistant Plus actually listens and helps learners whenever they struggle or mispronounce a word — reinforcing new skills, vocabulary, and fluency.
+Reading Assistant Plus™️, a guided reading tool that uses patented speech recognition technology to deliver real-time feedback, helps students read out loud with confidence and joy.
+Unlike other digital reading resources that only allow learners to record themselves, Reading Assistant Plus actually listens and helps learners whenever they struggle or mispronounce a word—helping them develop literacy skills such as vocabulary and fluency.

 Stories are powerful.
 Let’s work towards a future where all students feel comfortable sharing them!

 Before joining Carnegie Learning’s marketing team in 2021, Emily Anderson spent 16 years teaching middle school, high school, and college English in classrooms throughout Virginia, Pennsylvania, California, and Minnesota.
 During these years, Emily developed a passion for designing exciting, relatable curricula and developing transformative teaching strategies.
 She holds master's degrees in English and Women’s Studies and a doctorate in American literature and lives for those classroom moments when students learn something that will forever change them.
 She loves helping amazing teachers achieve more of these moments in their classrooms.Explore more related to this author